Read the Answers to Our Most Frequently Asked Questions

 - How often do I have to visit the dentist?

-Since Invisalign aligners require no tightening or adjustments – you just change to a new set of aligners every two weeks – your dentist will schedule brief appointments with you every 4 to 6 weeks.
+Since Invisalign aligners require no tightening or adjustments – you just change to a new set of aligners every two weeks – your dentist will schedule brief appointments with you, typically every 4 to 6 weeks.

 During these appointments, your dentist will review your progress and overall oral health, answer any questions you may have, and adjust your treatment as required.